pedestal/pedestal/app/docs/design-spec.md

   How do we deal with incoming events?
 Events should cause things to happen.
 What should happen and where should the code live which knows about what should happen?
-We should avoid callbacks into application code by using `core.async`.
+We avoid callbacks into application code by using `core.async`.
 What do we send on a channel when an event occurs?

 - state